Blind denoising diffusion models and the blessings of dimensionality: Theoretical contributions

 and if $a_t \to 0$, then heuristically we expect $\msf{Law}(X^\star_t)\approx \msf{Law}(X_t) \to p_X$ as $t \to \infty$.

 We stress that at no point during the sampling process will the blind denoiser be given information about the schedule $\sigma_t$.
-Instead, it must adapt to this schedule automatically by estimating $\sigma_t$ from the current input $Y_t$.
-In other words, if $\mu(\sigma|X_t)$ concentrates, the $\sigma_t$ for which $p_{\sigma_t} = \pdata * \cN(0,\sigma_t^2 I)$ can be inferred from input $Y_t$.
+Instead, it must adapt to this sequence automatically by estimating $\sigma_t$ from the current input $Y_t$.
+In other words, if $\post(\cdot|X_t)$ concentrates, the true $\sigma_t$ for which $p_{\sigma_t} = \pdata * \cN(0,\sigma_t^2 I)$ can be inferred from a single input $Y_t$.
 This is because $p_{\sigma}(Y_t)$ would be negligible for all $\sigma$ but a small set around $\sigma_t$.
-As a result, the ideal dynamics in the backward process should follow the true schedule $\sigma_t$ given above.
+As a result, under the concentration assumption, the ideal dynamics in the reverse process should follow the true noise sequence $\sigma_t$.